MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/app-governance-predefined-policies.md

     ![View number of policies.](media/app-governance/number-policies.png)

-- You can choose whether you want this policy to apply to all apps in your tenant, specific apps or all apps except the apps you choose.
-To do so, select Edit scope from the Scope and conditions tab.
-If you choose specific apps or all apps except for this policy, select Add apps and select the desired apps from the list.
-In the Choose apps pane, you can select multiple apps to which this policy will be applied.
-Select Save when you're satisfied with the list.
+- You can choose whether you want this policy to apply to all apps in your tenant, specific apps, or all apps except the apps you choose.
+To do so, select **Edit scope** from the **Scope and conditions** tab.
+If you choose specific apps or all apps except for this policy, select **Add apps** and select the desired apps from the list.
+In the **Choose apps** pane, you can select multiple apps to which this policy will be applied.
+Select **Save** when you're satisfied with the list.
 - Alerts generated from predefined policies are listed as policy alerts, in the **Alerts** page.

 ## Next steps